Cris Miró

-Cris Miró (16 September 1965 – 1 June 1999) was an Argentine entertainer and media personality who had a brief but influential career as a top-billing vedette in Buenos Aires' revue theatre scene during the mid-to-late 1990s.
+Cris Miró (16 September 1965 – 1 June 1999) was an Argentine entertainer and media personality who had a brief but influential career as a top-billing vedette in the Buenos Aires revue scene during the mid-to-late 1990s.
 Miró began her acting career in the early 1990s in fringe theatre plays and later rose to fame as a vedette at the Teatro Maipo in 1995.
 For years, she hid her HIV positive status from the press until her death on 1 June 1999, due to AIDS-related lymphoma.

 Although she was not the first trans woman or travesti in the history of Argentine showbusiness (with precursors like Vanessa Show and Evelyn), Miró became the first to become famous nation-wide and enter the mainstream, which caused a media sensation and paved the way for the visibility of the transgender community in local society.
 Nevertheless, her figure was initially questioned by some members of the burgeoning travesti activism movement, who resented the unequal treatment she received compared to most trans people.
 She is now regarded as a symbol of the Argentine 1990s.